tikv/website/content/docs/apis.md

 let result: Vec<Value> = req.wait()?;
 ```

 These functions also have batch variants which accept sets and return `Vec<_>`s of data.
-These this offer considerably reduced network overhead and can result in dramatic performance increases under certain workloads.
+These offer considerably reduced network overhead and can result in dramatic performance increases under certain workloads.

 For documented, tested examples of all functionalities, check the documentation of `raw::Client` in the generated Rust documentation.